 Multiplication and Division

-An engaging and accessible style of mathematics teaching, inspired by Singapore and Shanghai.
+An engaging and accessible style of mathematics teaching, inspired by White Rose maths.
 This approach enhances mathematical understanding, enjoyment and achievement for every child.

 At St Peters, we have high expectations for ALL our children and we firmly believe that all children can become confident and skilled mathematicians.